 The Government of Israel estimates that over 10,000 immigrants illegally entered the country in 2012.
-Security officials believe that most of the immigrants were from African countries such as Eritrea and Sudan.
+Criminal justice officials believe that most of the immigrants were from African countries such as Eritrea and Sudan.

 Many of the immigrants hire the use of human smugglers to guide them across the Sinai peninsula, yet do not complete the journey.
 During the course of several years, over 500 remains of African migrants have been found the in the desert abandoned.

 Source: Adrian Kriesch, “Egypt’s chaos fuels Africa’s human trafficking,” Deutsche Welle, August 27, 2013.

 During the first six months of 2013, immigration officials in Costa Rica identified 20 cases of human trafficking within the country.

 9 victims were trafficked for sexual exploitations, and 7 were victims of organ trafficking.

 People who sold their organs in Costa Rica received $20,000 for their organs and were transported to Israel for the operation.

 (More prices of organs and kidneys on the black market.)

 Source: “Costa Rica Reported 20 Human Trafficking Victims this Year,” Costa Rica News, July 21, 2013.

 Police in Romania broke up a human-egg trafficking ring in February 2013.
 The traffickers would pay Romanian women between $800 to $1,100 (€600 to €800 Euros) for their eggs, and then sell it to couples in Israel for $5,339 (€4,000).